 Serving DC, Maryland & Virginia

-"In July 2012, Sisters of Swing Phi Swing Social Fellowship, Inc. got together, shared their ideas and mission for Swing.
-Shortly therafter, the Paidamoyo Potomac Graduate Chapter was born and officially chartered in September 2012 to service and uplift the communities of DC, Maryland and Virginia.
+"In July 2012, Sisters of Swing Phi Swing Social Fellowship, Inc. came together, shared their ideas and mission for Swing.
+Shortly thereafter, the Paidamoyo Potomac Graduate Chapter was born and officially chartered in September 2012 to service and uplift the communities of DC, Maryland, and Virginia.

 Our focus includes expanding Swing Phi Swing Social Fellowship, Inc. into unchartered territory and supporting the efforts of young women through the teenage years.

 It began in the year of 1969 at the peak of the Black Power Movement.
 African Americans were fighting for their civil rights and claiming their culture.
 On April 4th, the first anniversary of the murder of civil rights activist Dr. Martin Luther King, Jr., twelve dynamic women displayed their commitment to the cause.* Our beloved founding sisters—proud, innovative and determined—stepped out on faith at then Winston-Salem State College to establish Swing Phi Swing Social Fellowship, Inc.®

 These bold sisters "Dared to be Different" by challenging the standard normalities and went against the odds and established a unique social fellowship as an alternative to sororities and Greek life.
 They ignited a flame that influenced thousands of other women to follow in their footsteps.
 Their pioneering spirit continues to burn in the hearts of many sisters, transcending the boundaries of geography, social class, complexion and religious affiliation.